sudo-iudo/unclearable-cookie/README.md

 #### Disclaimer

 This method works in Chrome, Safari, and Firefox.
-It does not work if the cookies are cleared while the tab is closed.
+It does not work if the cookies are cleared while the tab is closed

 #### Legal Disclaimer

 This proof of concept is intended for security research and demonstration purposes only.
-Using similar techniques in production to circumvent user intent or privacy controls may violate applicable laws, platform policies, or regulations.
+Using similar techniques in production to circumvent user intent or privacy controls may violate applicable laws, platform policies, or regulations